 In 2014 Waverley District Netball Association partnered with Kalkaringi School to help introduce netball to the children in the community and bring a group of 10 indigenous kids to Melbourne to compete in their first ever organised netball competition.

 Since then netball has been going strong in Kalkaringi and the team has continued to grow.
-In 2015 a new group of children came to Melbourne to compete in the WDNA/Kalkaringi netball tournament and in 2016 we will see a new group attend.
+In 2015 and 2016 a new group of children came to Melbourne to compete in the WDNA/Kalkaringi netball tournament.

 Kalkaringi School Background